mshashank0/chat-app-swiftui/README.md

-# chat-app-swiftui

-SwiftUI
-Firebase Database
-Firebase storage
+This is a simple chat application using SwiftUI, Firebase database and Firebase storage

+Note - Add GoogleService-Info from Firebase to run the project